- What is a guardian?

 3. Refuse or ask for artificial feeding or hydration (tube feeding)

-4. Naming a representative payee for social security benefits or veterans’ benefits
+4. Name a representative payee for social security benefits or veterans’ benefits

 These documents must be written up and signed by the person while they are able to understand what the documents say.

 - How is a guardian or conservator appointed?